-In the north-western Devínska Nová Ves borough the car manufacturer Volkswagen has its large production facilities (the cars which were produced here are the Audi Q7 and Q8, the VW Touareg and the Porsche Cayenne).
+In the north-western Devínska Nová Ves borough the car manufacturer Volkswagen has its large production facilities (the cars which were produced here as at 2018 are the Audi Q7 and Q8, the VW Touareg and the Porsche Cayenne).

 This borough has around 16.000 inhabitants, and here some of my Yoga-classes took place (see above).